 When Laser hair removal is done properly will ultimately cauterise the hair follicle, if this is accomplished then no hair will grow back, causing KP bumps to ease up.

-As your laser hair removal treatments progresses you will first notice the change in texture of the hair.
+As your laser hair removal treatments progress, you will first notice the change in texture of the hair.
 Hair will grow back finer, lighter and less noticeable.
-As Laser treatments continue, after 6 – 8 treatments you will start to notice significant reduction in the amount of hair that is growing back.
+As Laser treatments continue, after 6 – 8 laser treatments you will start to notice significant reduction in the amount of hair that is growing back.

-We suggest to please come in for a FREE assessment and perhaps to start with a small area on the body, this way you can monitor progress before committing to a larger area.
+We suggest to please come in for a FREE laser assessment and perhaps to start with a small area on the body, this way you can monitor progress before committing to a larger area.

 Considerations when Managing KP: